Skip to content

 Augmented assignment

 Augmented (or compound) assignment operators such as += combine an operation with an assignment.
-The augmented assignment is a statement and it doesn’t return a value.
+An augmented assignment is a statement and does not return a value.

-Augmented assignments are semantically equivalent to regular assignments, but with an operation:
+Augmented assignments are semantically equivalent to regular assignments but include an operation:

 let value: Int = 5;